Contact information ( * required )

 Note: Answers provided have not been edited for grammar, misspellings or typos.
 In some instances, candidate claims that could not be immediately verified have been omitted.

 Family: Partner Laurie Livermore daughter Nishi Roothaan

 Occupation: retired college teacher

-Education: BA Mathematics, University of Chicago
+Education: BA Mathematics, University of Chicago MS Mathematics, Brown University

 Elected offices held: none

 Have you ever been arrested for or convicted of a crime?
 If yes, please explain: no